New Trends in Identity Management Solutions

 There has been a significant rise in the number of data breaches as well as other forms of cybercrime over the past several years as businesses increasingly conduct their transactions online.
-This jump has been more marked by the increase in popularity of cloud computing and cloud services.
+This jump has been more marked by the increase in the popularity of cloud computing and cloud services.
 The cloud offers more access points for cybercriminals and other malicious actors to breach private networks.
 As such, businesses spend lots of time and money devising strategies to secure their network and protect their data.

 One of the strategies used by businesses to secure their data is Identity and Access Management (IAM).
 IAM is usually a two-fold process namely ensuring that the user has the required permissions to access the network (authentication), and the required rights to access specific kinds of data (authorization).
 With the increase in the number and sophistication of cybercrime, IAM is rapidly evolving beyond its basic principles such as password management and paper provisioning forms; more elaborate techniques and strategies are necessary to protect against unauthorized access.
+Discussed below are some IAM trends that are being used by businesses to regulate who can access their network as well as what kind of information can be accessed.

 1) AUTOMATED PROVISIONING PROTOCOLS

 Whenever a new employee is brought on board or an existing employee changes positions, a provisioning form must be filled out and submitted to the network administrator.
 The provisioning form lets the network administrator know that the employee has permission to access the network; it also details what rights the employee has.
 The network administrator uses the information provided on the provisioning form to authenticate the employee and allow access.
-This is typically a manual process that can take anywhere from a few hours to a few days.
+This is typically a manual process which can take anywhere from a few hours to a few days.

-For businesses with a lot of employees or constant turnover such as at healthcare facilities, manually authenticating and authorizing users can become a bottleneck in onboarding new employees.
+For businesses with a lot of employees or constant turnover such as at healthcare facilities, manually authenticating and authorizing users can become a bottleneck in on-boarding new employees.
 Some businesses now use software that automates the entire process such that once the employee’s name and role are entered into the system, the necessary rights and privileges are automatically granted using previously defined protocols in the software.

 2) SINGLE SIGN-ON